You can’t force changes, but you can compensate.

 Once a critical system is compromised, other systems are at risk even if they don’t have the original vulnerability.
 WannaCry also “beaconed” home… Best practice in these cases?
 Grab the original OEM disk and reload/rebuild.

-You can’t always make the changes you want, but you can put things in place to protect your company.
+You can’t always make the changes you want, but you can put things in place to protect your company – and risk assessment is key.

 Check out one of the ways I recommend to secure your organizations from this nasty malware.